zhixuan2333/excel-to-typst/README.md

 # Excel to Typst Converter

+> [!NOTE]
+> Try my new package [eXMLlent](https://github.com/hongjr03/typst-xml-table-parser) in typst, which works as excel-to-typst converter below!

 [From Excel](https://hongjr03.github.io/excel-to-typst/) | [From Clipboard](https://hongjr03.github.io/excel-to-typst/paste)

 A tool to convert Excel tables (or Word, PowerPoint, Numbers...) to Typst tables.
 It supports converting from a specified worksheet or reading from the clipboard.
 Based on the work of @flaribbit.